-Serita has 7 years’ experience working within the charitable and voluntary sectors and is currently a Senior Consultant at Magenta International.
+Serita has considerable experience working within the charitable and voluntary sectors.

-Her career in charity work began in 2007, where she began fundraising for local charities through events, individual and corporate donors.
+Her career in charity work began in fundraising for local charities through events, individual and corporate donors.
 After several years, she began specialising in fundraising through grants, successfully raising over £2.7 million for local charities through Trusts, Foundations and Corporate donations.

 The opportunity of serving as a Board member with Dads Unlimited brings together Serita’s passion for fundraising and her commitment to helping secure funding for Dads in need of support, which is a cause close to her heart.

 Serita has an 18-year-old son Charlie and in her spare time, enjoys spending time reading, swimming and walking along the sea front.